Jahia/jcrestapi/README.md

             <escaped version name> : <version representation>,
         </for each version>
         "links" : {
-            "self" : <URI identifying the resource associated with the parent's node versions resource>
+            "self" : "<URI identifying the resource associated with the parent's node versions resource>" }
-        }
     },
     // other node elements...